Snow/Ice Removal Plan

 - Handicap ramp at Student Center

-Note: If liquid de-icing material is unavailable, the Priority 1 and Priority 2 areas will be pre-treated with calcium chloride pellets.
+Note: If liquid de-icing material is unavailable, the priority areas will be pre-treated with calcium chloride pellets.

 Snow removal efforts will commence for sidewalks and walkways when the snow reaches a depth of one-half inch.
-All walkways and sidewalks will be salted except in areas that require Calcium Chloride.
+All walkways and sidewalks will be treated with Safe-Step or Calcium Chloride.
 For heavier snows, walkways and sidewalks will be plowed then salted.

 - University Police walkways